40% faster: How Slack speeds up Freecharge’s product release cycles

 The result?
 A significant reduction in product development times.

-‘We moved from launching one product every six to seven months to now releasing three to five products every quarter.
-That’s the pace we have achieved using Slack’, says Sanjay.
-‘I cannot think about doing any rapid product development without Slack’.
+“We moved from launching one product every 6 to 7 months to now releasing 3 to 5 products every quarter.
+That’s the pace we have achieved using Slack,” says Sanjay.
+“I cannot think about doing any rapid product development without Slack.”

 Speedy issue resolutions on Slack